mi2bprob382/paulinarizzo.com/_posts/2025-11-30-san-agustin-etla-private-ceramics-classes.md

 ### About firing your pottery

 I normally fire student ceramics in a collective manner using a large kiln.
 Once a quantity of work large enough to fill the kiln is complete and dry, I then fire it all together.
 As a result, wait time to fill the kiln and fire your pieces can reach up to two months.
-If you need a faster turnaround for your class ceramics, please [contact me](mailto:paulinarizzo.s@gmail.com) to asses feasibility and cost for your timeline.
+If you need a faster turnaround for your class ceramics, please [contact me](mailto:paulinarizzo.s@gmail.com) to assess feasibility and cost for your timeline.

 ### Contact